datalab-org/datalab/README.md

 ## Getting started

-To set up your own _datalab_ instance or to get started with development, you can follow the installation and deployment instructions in [INSTALL.md](./INSTALL.md) and the [online documentation](https://docs.datalab-org.io).
+To set up your own _datalab_ instance or to get started with development, you can follow the installation and deployment instructions in the [online documentation](https://docs.datalab-org.io/en/latest/INSTALL).

 We can also provide paid managed deployments via [_datalab industries ltd._](https://datalab.industries): contact us at [hello@datalab.industries](mailto:hello@datalab.industries).